dangarlen/MusicTutorStudio/.docs/MTS-json.md

 - **noteColorDesignation.orange** → Meaning of orange notes in this unit
 - **noteColorDesignation.gray** → Meaning of gray notes in this unit
 - **noteColorDesignation.purple** → Meaning of purple notes in this unit

+Notes:

+- Other UI colors (e.g., `brown`) are not exported and serve display-only roles in the SPA.
+- Empty values are omitted from the exported JSON; provide a non-empty string to include a mapping.

 ---